liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 `_backward_step_from_saved_divergence` itself.
 Divergence recovery is now a secondary target because stride=2 already reduced the recompute pressure.

+Two direct manual-adjoint micro-edits were rejected after one-iteration gates:

+- repeated-slice local view cleanup: numerically valid, but slower/no better than the active stride=2 candidate;
+- pressure-gradient clone removal: numerically valid, but slower/no better than the active stride=2 candidate.

+Do not continue local expression or single-clone rewrites in this function.
+The next useful route must be a structural candidate, for example a stricter pressure-only adjoint specialization or a fused manual-adjoint helper that reduces kernel launches without changing per-step coefficient-gradient semantics.

 A direct in-place coefficient-gradient buffer accumulation test has been rejected.
 It stayed within the speed/memory envelope, but changed raw `vp.grad` by `9.5673e-02`.
 Do not optimize this loop by changing the order or